aenriii/proof/README.md

 dependencies and why im using them

 - strsim: for fuzzy string matching (in latex document generation)
-- latex: for latex document generation
+- latex: for latex document generation -->

+# cs203

+im going rapidly insane